Signal Adapters and Extenders

 This USB to serial (RS-232) adapter lets you connect your RS-232 serial devices to a USB port on your PC or laptop.

-This deluxe serial port adapter (RS-232 adapter) converts logic-level signals to the higher voltages required for RS-232 and similar serial ports.
+This deluxe serial port adapter (RS-232 adapter) to convert logic-level signals to the higher voltages required for RS-232 and similar serial ports.
 Unlike competing units, the Pololu serial adapter operates over a 3-5.5 V supply range and gives you access to all eight of the signal lines available on a DB9 connector, including five transmit lines and three receive lines.

 This item is the partial kit version of the 23201a serial adapter.
 All surface-mount components are assembled; the 0.1″ breakaway male header strip and DB9 connector are included but not soldered.